Zeleo/zeleo-jenkins-plugin/README.md

 ![Add Jenkins to your Team](https://raw.githubusercontent.com/Zeleo/zeleo-jenkins-plugin/master/.images/zeleo-jenkins-manage-team-dialog.png)

-1. The first action you will need to take is top open the _Team Management_ dialog as a team administrator.
+1. The first action you will need to take is to open the _Team Management_ dialog as a team administrator.
 2. Click on the _Applications_ tab in this dialog, and find the _Jenkins_ Zeleo Application at the bottom of the dialog.
 3. Click the _+_ sign to the right of the _Jenkins_ application.
 The application will move from _Available Applications_ to _Installed Applications_.
+4. All set!
+Jenkins is installed to your team.

 ### Set Up Listener User(s)

-> Every Zeleo event must have a user that is the target.
+Every Zeleo event must have a user that is the target.
 In this case you will specify this by adding the email address from your _Jenkins Zeleo Plugin_ configuration to one or more users.

 1. Log in as the user you want to listen to the buid events.
 2. Open the _Edit Profile_ dialog.